Using Transom Windows to Increase Natural Light at Home

 Transom windows: classic accents that pump up natural light indoors

 Sunlight is an essential ingredient in home design.
 Before electricity, windows played a much bigger role in our lives than simply displaying a pretty view.
-To improve the flow of natural light, transom windows are built over a door while clerestory windows sit within a wall above eye level.
+To improve the flow of natural light, interior transom windows are built over a door, while clerestory windows sit within a wall above eye level.

 Nowadays, we can enter a dark, windowless room and flick on a light switch, but while artificial light makes things easier, it fails in comparison to the warmth of sunlight and the mood-boosting benefits of serotonin it gives us.
 Below, five Sweeten homeowners turn up the brightness in their own homes (and soak up more vitamin D) with transom windows and clerestory windows that make all the difference.

 Transom windows provide a private peek of nature

 Transoms windows topped the must-have list for this Southampton homeowner’s renovation.
 “I happen to love transom windows for some reason,” she said, “but I placed them particularly in the bathrooms for maximum light with maximum privacy.”
 Thanks to their unique design and placement, the homeowner and her guests can enjoy private nature-gazing while bathing.